embl-communications/science-in-school/README.md

 Setup:

 1. Ensure you have Docker installed
-1. To set up an instance on your localhost  you'll need to make sure your project's git submodules are up to date:
-    - `git submodule update --init --recursive`

 Use any of the below variation of command to build the site

     ##### Run command

-    - `bin/dev quick_group` - to build WordPress website with basic Visual Framework default configuration - Plugin/themes enabled
-    - `bin/dev quick_group_bootstrap` - to build WordPress website setup with Visual Framework dummy microsite bootstrap version
+    - `bin/dev quick_blank` - to initialise a wordpress site with Visual Framework plugin & theme disabled mode
     - `bin/dev launch` - to launch browser
     - `bin/dev login`  - to login in wordpress admin